geomatics-io/ObjectListView/docs/blog6.rst

 So when a couple of people reported that `FastObjectListView` and `TreeListView` would sometimes flicker badly, I was irritated.

-Now, I know you can make the `ObjectListView` controls flicker -- but you have try hard.
+Now, I know you can make the `ObjectListView` controls flicker -- but you have to try hard.
 It's almost always a programmer error that causes the flickering.
 However, I knew the people who submitted the flickering reports and they were clever guys who were unlikely to make silly mistakes.
 Armed with the conviction that these guys were probably right, I looked hard.

-The actual problems seemed quite different.
-One problem was found when adding new items asynchronously to the end of a `FastObjectListView`.
-The other problem concerned a `TreeListView` when a branch was collapsed or expanded.

 Flicker occurs when the underlying ListView control is told to do one thing, and then moments later is told to do something different.
 So, for example, setting a cell's value to empty and then moments later set it to not empty will cause a slight flicker.
 Setting the sort order to one thing and then to something different will cause a major flicker, as will scrolling to one position and then to a different position.

-After playing for a while, I found that if the control was scrolled down to show a later part of the list, it would sometimes jump/flicker when rows were added or removed.
+After playing with the `TreeListView` for a while, I found that if the control was scrolled down to show a later part of the list, it would sometimes jump/flicker when a branch was collapsed or expanded.
 You can see this jumpiness below:

 .. raw:: html